 DRIVE: Just Drive.
 I’ve never seen so many beautiful barns in various states of decay.

-Best Places to Eat in Hudson NY
+Best Restaurants in Hudson NY

 There are a few dozen restaurants in Hudson, and not a small number of CIA trained chefs.
 Everyone in town seems to have their own personal favorites.
 These are mine – for a start:

-Though known mostly as a music venue (coming up, Suzanne Vega and Taj Mahal), the Creole-cookin’ Chef, Hugh Horner, buys locally sourced ingredients for excellent dishes like Low Country Shrimp and Grits ($25), Aunt Theo’s Fried Chicken ($21), and meats cured and smoked in what’s affectionately known as “Atticus” – the wood fired smoker out in the courtyard.
+Though known mostly as a music venue, the Creole-cookin’ Chef, Hugh Horner, buys locally sourced ingredients for excellent dishes like Low Country Shrimp and Grits ($25), Great Aunt Theo’s Fried Chicken ($21), and meats cured and smoked in what’s affectionately known as “Atticus” – the wood fired smoker out in the courtyard.

 Like to have a cold one while browsing for books?
 Stop into this microbrewery pub and bookshop rolled into one.